 1. Goodwill of the Going Business.
 The Tax Court recognizes three ways to measure the value of goodwill of a business: (i) the bargain of the parties (where agreement was reached as a result of arm's-length bargaining between parties with adverse legal interests); (ii) the "residual" or "gap" method (subtract the value of the tangible assets, i.e. cash, cash equivalents and other tangible assets from the purchase price, and the remainder constitutes aggregate intangible asset value); (iii) the capitalization method (calculate the annual earnings of the business and subtract a fair return on tangible assets).
 Concord Control, Inc. v.
 Commissioner, 78 T.C.
 742, 745-46 (1982).
 See R.M.
-Smith, Inc. v.
+Smith.
+Inc. v.
 Commissioner, 591 F.2d 248, 252-253 (3d Cir.
-1979) (the residual method is inaccurate whenever the buyer paid too little or too much for the interest in the business): Philip Morris, Inc. and Consol.
+1979) (the residual method is inaccurate whenever the buyer paid too little or too much for the interest in the business); Philip Morris, Inc. and Consol.
 Subs. v.
+Commissioner,

-Commissioner, 96 T.C.
+96 T.C.
 606 (1991), affd. without published opinion, 970 F.2d 897 (2d Cir.
 1992) (residual method rejected because a control premium was included in price paid).
 Under the excess earnings approach to valuing goodwill reflected in Rev. Rul.
 68-609, 1968-2 C.B.
 327, the income attributable to tangible assets is deducted from net income of the business, and the remaining income is attributed to goodwill, which is then capitalized.
 Philip Morris Inc. and Consol.
 Subsidiaries v.
 Commissioner, 96 T.C.
 606, 633 (1991).
+This concept of goodwill captures the value of all intangible assets of the business, but it also captures personal goodwill of the owner, and is therefore over inclusive.

 2. Commercial or Enterprise Goodwill vs. Personal Goodwill.
 Valuing the commercial or enterprise goodwill of a going business requires the valuator to differentiate the commercial or enterprise goodwill (or goodwill that can be transferred in a sale of the business) from the personal goodwill of the business owner (goodwill that cannot be transferred in the sale of the business if the owner leaves the business).
-This differentiation is complicated by the fact that some of the personal goodwill may actually transfer with the sale of the business if (i) the previous owner continues to work for the business, (ii) lends the use of his name or image to the business, or (iii) the selling owner has died, retires, relocates to another market or agrees not to compete with the business.
+This differentiation is complicated by the fact that some of the personal goodwill may actually transfer with the sale of the business if (i) the previous owner continues to work for the business, (ii) lends the use of his name or image to the business, or (iii) the previous owner has died, retires, relocates to another market or agrees not to compete with the business.

-To determine commercial or enterprise goodwill the valuator must determine the fair market value of the business, then subtract the value of tangible assets and the value of intangible assets that are protectable under contract or other law or are separable and transferrable, leaving a residual goodwill.
+To determine commercial or enterprise goodwill the valuator must determine the fair market value of the business, then subtract the value of tangible assets and the value of intangible assets that are protectable under contract or other law or are separable, leaving a residual goodwill.
 See Section III.A.3 above.
 The valuator next determines the reduction in profits resulting from the seller leaving the business, or competing with it, as the case may be.
 Capitalizing the remaining profit yields the business's commercial or enterprise goodwill.